georgend/msgraph-sdk-powershell/src/Mail/Mail/docs/v1.0/New-MgUserMailFolderChildFolder.md

   - `[IsReadOnly <Boolean?>]`: Indicates if the rule is read-only and cannot be modified or deleted by the rules REST API.
   - `[Sequence <Int32?>]`: Indicates the order in which the rule is executed, among other rules.

-MESSAGES <IMicrosoftGraphMessage[]>: The collection of messages in the mailFolder.
+MESSAGES <IMicrosoftGraphMessage1[]>: The collection of messages in the mailFolder.
   - `[Categories <String[]>]`: The categories associated with the item
   - `[ChangeKey <String>]`: Identifies the version of the item.
 Every time the item is changed, changeKey changes as well.
 This allows Exchange to apply changes to the correct version of the object.
 Read-only.
   - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'